dalong0514/readnotes/20210102原文复制/2021120The-Pattern-on-the-Stone/2021120The-Pattern-on-the-Stone1001.md

 Macaque monkey, 141– 142

-Machine language, 50 , 56–58 .
+Machine language, 50 , 56–58.
 See also  Programming languages

-Machine learning, viii .
+Machine learning, viii.
 See also  Learning

 Majority voting, by logic block, 24–25 , 26–27 , 105